salama/object-machine/design/language.md

-## Syatem and Language
+## System or Language

-To define the object system, we need to define what it should be able to do: The purpose of the system is to run object oriented programs, and so we need to talk a bit about what those are.
+To define the object machine, we need to define what it should be able to do: The purpose of the system is to run object oriented programs, and so we need to talk a bit about what those are.

 ### OO language features